 Install Required PHP Dependencies

-Before proceeding, Composer requires several PHP extensions to function.
-Therefore, update your package index and install the prerequisites:
+Before proceeding, Composer requires PHP CLI and several extensions to function.
+Update your package index and install the prerequisites:

 sudo apt update